rdo-infra/puppet-dlrn/README.md

 ####`db_connection`
 This parameter defines a database connection string to be used by DLRN, in the SQLAlchemy syntax.
 Defaults to 'sqlite://commits.sqlite', which is a local SQLite3 database.

+####`fallback_to_master`
+This parameter defines the fallback behavior when a selected branch is not available in the Git repo.
+If set to `true`, DLRN will fall back to the master branch for source repositories if the configured branch cannot be found, and rpm-master for distgit repositories.
+Defaults to `true`.

 ####`worker_processes`
 This parameter defines the number of worker processes to use during build.
 Defaults to `1`.